AP News Digest 3 am | Federal News Network

 HEALTH/SCIENCE

-FLU SHOTS — Doctors have a message for vaccine-weary Americans: Don’t skip your flu shot this fall.
-And for the first time, seniors are urged to get a special extra-strength kind.
-By Medical Writer Lauran Neergaard.
-SENT: 720 words, photo.

-NOBEL PRIZE-MEDICINE — The winner of the Nobel Prize in physiology or medicine will be announced at the Karolinska Institute in Stockholm, Sweden.
-SENT: 170 words, photos.
-UPCOMING: Developing from 5:30 a.m. announcement.
+NOBEL PRIZE-PHYSICS — The winner of the Nobel Prize in physics will be announced at the Royal Swedish Academy of Sciences in Stockholm.
+SENT: 210 words, photos.
+UPCOMING: Developing from 5:45 a.m. announcement.

+FINANCIAL MARKETS — Asian shares rose, encouraged by a rally in U.S. shares after some weak economic data raised hopes that the Federal Reserve might ease away from aggressive interest rate hikes.
+By Business Writer Yuri Kageyama.
+SENT: 790 words, photos.
+With AUSTRALIA-ECONOMY — Australian central bank lifts cash rate to nine-year high 2.6%.

+JOB OPENINGS — The Labor Department reports on job openings and labor turnover for August.
+By Economics Writer Christopher Rugaber.
+UPCOMING: 130 words, photo, after 10 a.m. release, then expanded.

 HOW TO REACH US